St Peter's Roman Catholic Church, Liverpool: Anecdote

 There is a story retold concerning Fr Basil Primavesi who was Parish Priest at St Peter's from 1929 until his death in 1937.
 One night during his tenure:

 "The church was even threatened with destruction by a great fire which seemed likely to cross Back Seel Street.
 Fr Basil, roused from sleep, went down, placed a medal of St. Benedict on the church wall and returned to bed.
 A change of wind followed and materially aided the task of the fire-engines which had arrived."

 Historical note

 Church Street in Liverpool takes its name from the former St Peter's Church (now demolished) which was "the first church built in Lancashire after the Reformation".
 Students of history should not confuse this church with St Peter's R.C.
 Church in Seel Street.

-Alma de Cuba
+21st Century

-St. Peter's Church is now the home of the Alma de Cuba (Spanish: "Soul of Cuba") restaurant and bar, which officially opened in September 2005.
+St. Peter's Church became a restaurant and bar named Alma de Cuba (Spanish: "Soul of Cuba") in September 2005.

-Alma de Cuba is focused on the food and culture of Cuba, although it also draws influence from other Hispanic and Latin American countries.
-Besides serving as a restaurant and bar, Alma de Cuba is also a popular live music and late night venue being situated near to the hub of Liverpool's nightlife - Concert Square.
-Alma de Cuba has seen international acclaim and has been awarded 'Best Bar', 'Best Restaurant' and 'UK's Best Venue' in 2008 and 2009.
+In 2024, it reopened as St Peter's Tavern.